-- observe the Accounts Direction issued by Welsh Ministers, including the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis; - make judgements and estimates on a reasonable basis; - state whether applicable accounting standards as set out in the SORP and the Government Financial Reporting Manual have been followed, and disclose and explain any material departures in the financial statements; - prepare the financial statements on a going concern basis; and - confirm that the Report and Financial Statements as a whole is fair, balanced and understandable and take personal responsibility for the Report and Financial Statements and the judgements required for determining that it is fair, balanced and understandable.
+- observe the Accounts Direction issued by the Secretary of State for Digital, Culture, Media & Sport, including the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis: - make judgements and estimates on a reasonable basis; - state whether applicable accounting standards as set out in the Government Financial Reporting Manual have been followed, and disclose and explain any material departures in the financial statements; - prepare the financial statements on a going concern basis; and - confirm that the Report and Financial Statements as a whole is fair, balanced and understandable and take personal responsibility for the Report and Financial Statements and the judgements required for determining that it is fair, balanced and understandable.

 The Principal Accounting Officer for the Welsh Government has designated the Chief Executive as the Accounting Officer of the Council.
-The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding the Council's assets, are set out in Managing Welsh Public Money published by the Welsh Government.
+The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding the Council's assets, are set out in Managing Welsh Public Money published by the Welsh Government and Managing Public Money published by HM Treasury.